RupankarCh/my-notes/Linux/SELinux.md

 # SELinux:
-A Linux Kernel Security Module **Provides additional layer of access control and Mandatory Access Control (MAC) to enhance the security.**
+*A Linux security system that controls what users and programs are allowed to access.*

 **DAC(Discretionary Access Control): Permission Based Security** **MAC(Mandatory Access Contol): Policy/Label-Based Security**